hpcarcher/2014-07-21-cranfield/archer/sessions/Test.md

 Question: if you don't test, why not?

-* "I don't write buggy code" - almost all code has bugs.
+* "I don't write buggy code".
+Almost all code has bugs.
-* "It's too hard" - if it's hard to write a test for some code, then this is a good sign that the code is not well designed.
+* "It's too hard".
+If it's hard to write a test for some code, then this is a good sign that the code is not well designed.
-* "My code can't be tested"
+* "My code can't be tested".
+Why not?
- * Question: why not?
-* "It's not interesting" - which usually means...
+* "It's not interesting"
 * "It takes too much time and I've research to do"

-Why testing is important:

-* Correct, trustworthy research:
+Correct, trustworthy research:
  * [Geoffrey Chang](http://en.wikipedia.org/wiki/Geoffrey_Chang) had to retract 3 papers from [Science](http://www.sciencemag.org) due to a flipped sign bit.
  * McKitrick and Michaels published an [erratum](http://www.int-res.com/articles/cr2004/27/c027p265.pdf) to a [Climate Research 26(2) 2004](http://www.int-res.com/abstracts/cr/v26/n2/p159-173/) paper due to a [problem](http://crookedtimber.org/2004/08/25/mckitrick-mucks-it-up/) caused by degrees and radians.
  * Avoid embarassment e.g. Ariane 5 used Ariane 4 software.
 Ariane 5's new engines caused the code to produce a buffer overflow.
 Ariane 5 blew up!
-* Save money e.g. find a bug on your own server before you submit a job to an expensive HPC resource.
+ * Save money e.g. find a bug on your own server for free before you submit a job to a charged-for HPC resource.
-* Save time e.g. spot bugs before you analyse data produced from your scripts.
+ * Save time e.g. spot bugs before you analyse data produced by your scripts.

-Testing checks code:
+Check scripts and code:

-* Behaves as expected and produces valid output data given valid input data.
-Any valid input data.
+* Behave as expected and produce valid outputs given valid inputs.
-* Fails gracefully if given invalid input data, does not crash, behave mysteriously, above all, not continue on regardless and burn CPU cycles.
+* Fail gracefully if given invalid input data, do not crash, behave mysteriously, or continue running and burn CPU cycles.
-* Handles extreme boundaries of input domains, output ranges, parametric combinations or any other edge cases.
+* Handle boundary conditions e.g. input domains, output ranges, parametric combinations or other edge cases.
-* Behaves the same after it changes (e.g. add new features, fix bugs, optimise, parallelise) - regression testing.
+* Behave the same after changes e.g. new features, bug fixes, optimisations, parallelisation.
+Regression testing.
 Nothing is worse than fixing a bug only to introduce a new one.

-Testing documents code:

-* Shows what code does.
-* Shows how to use functions, valid and invalid outputs, expected outputs and behaviours.

-Testing types:
+Documents scripts and code - how to use it, how not to use it, what it does.

-* Verification - "Have we built it correctly?"
+Verification - "Have we built it correctly?"
 Is it bug free, precise, accurate, and repeatable?

-* Validation - "Have we built the right thing?"
+Validation - "Have we built the right thing?"
 Is it designed in such a way as to produce the answers we are interested in, data we want, etc?

 Finding bugs before testing
 ---------------------------